How to Handle a Credit Card Processing Outage

 While you find the problem and work on getting the credit card outage resolved (as much as it’s in your power to do so), offer customers alternative payment methods or find alternative ways to process card transactions in case your customers didn’t bring cash.

-Source of Outage Try a different card Cash Cheque Written promise of payment Offline point-of-sale terminal Manual card swipe machine Virtual terminal on mobile with cellular data Mobile wallet payment with cellular data Electronic bank transfer Go to another store location
+Source of Outage Try a different card Cash Cheque ( less preferred) Written promise of payment Offline point-of-sale terminal Manual card swipe machine ( not so common in modern terminals) Virtual terminal on mobile with cellular data Mobile wallet payment with cellular data Electronic bank transfer Go to another store location ( if you operate multi-site)

 Widespread internet outage Yes, with cellular data Yes, if unaffected